elastic/logstash/docs/getting-started-centralized.md

 Note: On some systems, you may need to symlink libgrok.so to libgrok.so.1 (wherever you installed grok to).

+Note: On some 64bit linux systems, you'll need to install libgrok to /usr/lib64.

 Note: If you get segfaults from grok, it's likely becuase you are missing a correct dependency.
 Make sure you have the recent-enough versionf of libpcre and tokyocabinet (see above grok/INSTALL url)